kagisearch/kagi-docs/docs/kagi/faq/sales-tax-vat.md

 We have recently implemented changes to our billing process to comply with global tax regulations.
 This FAQ addresses common questions and concerns regarding these changes.

+## Why are you collecting sales tax / VAT now?
+We were not required to collect them initially, until hitting certain threshold (typicall expressed in number of ustomers in a jurisdiction).
+Implementing sales tax is incredibly resource intensive and when we launched two years ago we did not know if the idea of paid search will ever take off, so we decided to postpone sales tax implemnetation and instead focus on product.

+Kagi luckily made it and due to our growth, we are now required by law to collect sales tax / VAT in many jurisdictions.

-## Why was I charged more than I was previously?
+## Will I be charged more than I was previously?
 We are now collecting sales tax / VAT.
-If you are in an affected jurisdiction the correct amount of sales tax/VAT is added to your renewal in order to comply with tax laws.
+If you are in an affected jurisdiction the correct amount of sales tax/VAT is automatically added to your renewal in order to comply with tax laws.

-## Why are you collecting sales tax / VAT now?
-We were not required to collect them initially, until hitting certain threshold.
-Due to Kagi's growth, we are now required by law to collect sales tax / VAT in many jurisdictions.

 ## When will this sales tax / VAT collection start?
 - New users: April 11th, 2024.